-Shortlisted UK-based students will be invited to Edinburgh for interview on 22-23 February 2016.
+Shortlisted UK-based students will be invited to Edinburgh for interview in February 2017.

 This is a unique time to study particle physics.
 The Large Hadron Collider (LHC) at CERN in Geneva, Switzerland produced its first physics collision in 2009 after 15 years of design and construction, and is currently running at 13 TeV, the highest collider energy ever achieved.
 On 4th of July 2012 the ATLAS and CMS collaborations at the LHC announced the discovery of a new particle with a mass of ~125 GeV compatible with the long-searched-for Higgs boson!

 University of Edinburgh researchers collaborate on two experiments at the LHC: ATLAS and LHCb.
 We are looking for exceptional PhD students to work on these two experimental projects.
 We also have projects on detector development (for the LHC and beyond), on LHC data storage and distributed computing, and projects in collaboration with our theoretical colleagues on understanding LHC physics.

 We offer fully-funded STFC studentships (for UK nationals and UK-based students only), SUPA studentships and University of Edinburgh Principal's Career Development PhD Scholarships (for any nationality).
 We welcome applicants who already hold a scholarship, and also to students who wish to apply for a PhD place in conjunction with a scholarship application.
 Most projects include the opportunity for a fully-funded long-term attachment to CERN for up to 18 months.

 More details about our PhD projects and funding opportunities are given below.

 - High energy frontier physics at ATLAS

 - Flavour physics at LHCb